 BushplaneBlog

-5 Facts About the Bushplane Museum
+5 Facts About The Bushplane Museum

 Updated: By Cory St. Pierre

-The History of the CBHC
+The History Of The CBHC

 2. One of the plane exhibits is a movie star!

-The Fokker F.VIIb-3m Trimotor “Friendship” is in fact the same replica plane that can be seen in the 2009 movie “Amelia” starring Hilary Swank, Richard Gere and Virginia Madison.
+The Fokker F.VIIb-3m Trimotor “Friendship” is the same replica plane that can be seen in the 2009 movie “Amelia” starring Hilary Swank, Richard Gere and Virginia Madison.
 The original aircraft was built by the Dutch aircraft manufacturer Fokker in 1927/1928.
 This plane has a great history behind it and is the plane that Amelia Earhart flew over the Atlantic as a passenger on June 17th, 1928.
-Making her the first woman to fly across the Atlantic ocean.
+Amelia Earhart was the first woman to fly across the Atlantic Ocean.
+This replica was built for the film and was later donated to the CBHC and can now be viewed as part of the exhibit.

 Fokker-Friendship011